ministryofjustice/hmpps-manage-supervisions/README.md

 # or to run with the cypress ui:
 npm run test:e2e-ui
 ```

+You should run the tests with Chrome because we have to set `"chromeWebSecurity": false` in [cypress.json](cypress.json).

 Once you have run the tests at least once, you can navigate to `http://localhost:3007` to use the app under test.